-The Lost Ship in the Desert
+Inspiration From Treasure Hunting Movies: The Lost Ship in the Desert

 A quick note; most accounts agree the ship is Spanish, though other, less likely explanations point to King Solomon’s navy, one of the lost tribes of Israel, sailors from the Indian Ocean, or a roving band of pirates.
 No matter what this ship is, its recorded discovery would be enough to net you millions in notoriety, book, and movie deals.
-Plus you’d get to feel like Matthew McConaughey for at least a little while.
-Link

 Forrest Fenn’s Treasure

 What we know about the location isn’t much at all.
 It’s in the Rockies in Montana, Wyoming, Colorado, or New Mexico.
-So yeah, that rules out most of the states, but the ones that are left are pretty goddamn big.
+So yeah, that rules out most of the states, but the ones that are left are pretty big.
 Also, it’s not in a mine, which is helpful but also not.

 The motivation behind hiding the treasure was about as altruistic as they come, Fenn mostly being motivated by his own enjoyment of collecting.
 He hopes the treasure is found by a family who has gone looking multiple times, making the search more of a family bonding experience than a quest for gold and glory.
 That’s about as heartwarming as these things get.
 Most of the other stories we hear are about doomed ships, cursed pirates, and blood-soaked battlefields.
-Link

 The Beale Ciphers

 The Beale Ciphers were three coded messages found in a box that originally belonged to Thomas J. Beale and supposedly referred to a treasure Beale discovered in a mine north of Santa Fe.
-Beale and his companions moved the treasure to Bedford County, VA, where Beale gave Robert Morriss, trusted friend and local innkeeper, a box to be opened if Morriss didn’t hear from Beale for a decade.
+Beale and his companions moved the treasure to Bedford County, Virginia, where Beale gave Robert Morriss, trusted friend and local innkeeper, a box to be opened if Morriss didn’t hear from Beale for a decade.

 Two decades later, because Morriss was either a bad friend or waited an extra decade for each extra s in his name, he opened the box.
 When he and a friend couldn’t decipher the papers inside, only figuring out the one about the contents of the treasure, they published “The Beale Papers.”
 It was a pamphlet aimed to spread news of the treasure as far as possible, basically crowdsourcing the deciphering.
-It didn’t work, which you already knew because this article wasn’t titled “Treasure Hunts You Can’t Go On Because Someone Else Already Found All the Stuff.”
-Link

 That is, it would have been, if they could properly translate it.
-The scroll, like the other Dead Sea Scrolls, was written in Ancient Hebrew, but since most of our knowledge of Ancient Hebrew comes from religious texts, and this scroll wasn’t religious, there are quite a few words that we have no way of translating.
+The scroll, like the other Dead Sea Scrolls, was written in Ancient Hebrew, but since most of our knowledge of Ancient Hebrew comes from religious texts, and this scroll wasn’t religious, there are quite a few words that people have no way of translating.
 So what should have been a point and dig operation quickly became a frustrating exercise in futility.

 For example, one of the more complete sentences from the scroll is this: “In the Second Enclosure, in the underground passage that looks east.”
 Which is common knowledge for someone who lived 2,000 years ago, but is basically useless to us now.
 It’s like giving directions to somewhere based on Funcoland locations.
-That works great in the early 2000s, but every day there are less and less modern people who remember.
+That works great in the early 2000s, but every day there are less and less people who remember.

 The Tomb of Qin Shi Huang

 After he died, he was buried in a city-sized underground cavern complex filled with clay reproductions of all the concubines, armies, bureaucrats, and servants he could possibly need in the afterlife.
-If you’ve seen the terracotta soldiers the History channel loves to fantasize about, you’ve seen the population of Huang’s tomb.
+If you’ve seen the terracotta soldiers the History Channel loves to fantasize about, you’ve seen the population of Huang’s tomb.

 The major hurdle left for the excavation is how to deal with the reported river of mercury around Huang’s tomb.
 If that was a set piece in a movie, people would dismiss it as ridiculous, yet that’s exactly what archaeologists expect to find.
 All they have to do is figure out how to not have it poison the area’s water supply.